s-blu/obsidian_dataview_example_vault/00 Meta/FAQ.md

 > - Right now, this vault is only a planned project without much value just yet.
 It should mature to something valuable before we put it somewhere

 > [!question]- I have a cool query.
 How do I add it?
 > Nice!
 Create a new note in the appropiate folder - depending on which type of query you want to share.
-You'll find a template you can use [[Dataview Query Template|here]], that gives you a bit more guidance.
+Insert the [[Dataview Query Template]].
+It'll give you a template to fill out and a little guidance checklist to work through.
 Please create a new note per independent query - if the query returning the same result and doing things just a _tad_ differently, add it as a "Variant".
 Refer to [[README#Contributing]] for infos how to share your cool query!

+^497ec2

 > [!question]- I'm trying to achieve something with dataview, but it doesnt work!
 > Hop over to the [Obsidian Community](https://obsidian.md/community) and ask for help either in the forum or Discord.
 The Obsidian Community is a very helpful lot, so go ask them!